AndrewMartchenko/my-ipelets/polyfillet/README.md

 ## Usage

-* Select one or more polyline or polygon paths, then click "Ipelets->Polyfillet" or use the short cut Shift-f.
+* Select one or more polyline or polygon paths, then click "Ipelets->Polyfillet" or use the shortcut Shift-f.
 * Enter the fillet radius and hit enter.
 * Fillets will be drawn between all linear line segments in the selected path.
 * Non-linear line segments will be ignored.